 A medical device is another example.
 If a malfunction could cause a life-threatening situation, the predictable approach will ensure proper levels of scrutiny and testing before the machines are made available.
 This “cost of error” should be considered when deciding your development model.

 Small business applications and services that often front more complex pieces of software are better choices for the velocity model.
-The business should build the service well, but a malfunction doesn’t cause a massive financial impact on the company.
+The organization should build the service well, but a malfunction doesn’t cause a massive financial impact on the company.
 A focus on velocity makes sense in this scenario so the team can iterate and gather feedback to create a satisfying user experience.

 The second factor in choosing a development model is the budget of the project.
 How much is the company willing to spend to build the software?
 The predictable model tends to be more expensive than one that emphasizes speed.
 It is more challenging to create an expanded breakdown and full picture of the project ahead of time.
 The extra effort and cost mean that a predictable model requires deeper pockets.